AnujaDilrukshiHerath/Django-Excerses/README.md

 # Django-Excerses
+Run these commands in terminal before running the application
+1. pipenv shell
+2. python manage.py runserver

+   if any error occur for rest framework run this after using the pipenv shell command
+3. pip install djangorestframework

+you these commands to view the results in postman
 <!--
 GET /funnel-status/: Get a list of all the funnel status.
 POST /funnel-status/: Create a new funnel status.